ngen-brett/gitlab-ce/doc/development/new_fe_guide/event_tracking.md

 ## Testing

 Snowplow can be enabled under `Integrations` in the `Admin Settings`.
-The following configruation is required:
+The following configuration is required:

 | Name          | Value                     |
 | ------------- | ------------------------- |